sonatype/dependency-management-mcp-server/README.md

 ## Prerequisites

-- For IDEs/tools that only support stdio MCP servers (like IntelliJ), install `mcp-remote`:
+- For IDEs or tools that only support stdio MCP servers (like IntelliJ), install `mcp-remote`:
   ```bash
   npm install -g mcp-remote
   ```